 HI371/GO371 The Conservative Imagination (3 cr.)
 Explores the conservative imagination in political thought and culture with special focus on the various types of conservatism that emerged during the 20th century.
 Prerequisite: GO210 or instructor's permission.
-Offered alternate years.

 HI372/GO372 The Liberal Imagination (3 cr.)
 Explores the liberal imagination in political thought and culture with special focus on the various types of liberalism that emerged during the 20th century.
 Prerequisite: GO210 or instructor's permission.
-Offered alternate years.

 HI399 Special Topics in History (cr. var) Applies to special courses in History offered at the junior level.
-Prerequisites: Junior standing and permission of instructor.
+Prerequisites: Sophomore standing and permission of instructor.